subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 8**: Write a regular expression to match a word only if it is at the end of a string.
 Log the matches.
 -   **Task 9**: Write a regular expression to validate a simple password (must include at least one uppercase letter, one lowercase letter, one digit, and one special character).
 Log whether the password is valid.
 -   **Task 10**: Write a regular expression to validate a URL.
 Log whether the URL is valid.

+### Day 20: LocalStorage and SessionStorage

+-   **Task 1**: Write a script to save a string value to localStorage and retrieve it.
+Log the retrieved value.
+-   **Task 2**: Write a script to save an object to localStorage by converting it to a JSON string.
+Retrieve and parse the object, then log it.
+-   **Task 3**: Create a simple form that saves user input (e.g., name and email) to localStorage when submitted.
+Retrieve and display the saved data on page load.
+-   **Task 4**: Write a script to remove an item from localStorage.
+Log the localStorage content before and after removal.
+-   **Task 5**: Write a script to save a string value to sessionStorage and retrieve it.
+Log the retrieved value.
+-   **Task 6**: Write a script to save an object to sessionStorage by converting it to a JSON string.
+Retrieve and parse the object, then log it.
+-   **Task 7**: Create a simple form that saves user input (e.g., name and email) to sessionStorage when submitted.
+Retrieve and display the saved data on page load.
+-   **Task 8**: Write a script to remove an item from sessionStorage.
+Log the sessionStorage content before and after removal.
+-   **Task 9**: Write a function that accepts a key and a value, and saves the value to both localStorage and sessionStorage.
+Retrieve and log the values from both storage mechanisms.
+-   **Task 10**: Write a function that clears all data from both localStorage and sessionStorage.
+Verify that both storages are empty.

 ## Resources